What To Expect

-When we meet for the first time, be this online or in person, we will both work together to conduct an analysis of needs for your child.
+When we meet for the first time, be this online or in person, we will both work together to conduct an analysis of the needs of your child.

-Much time will be spent in deep discussion, where you will provide me with a thorough and in depth view of your child's developmental, medical and family history, previous successful and unsuccessful therapies, and bring me all the way up to date to the present day.
-I will ask many questions based on the information that you provide me with.
+Much time will be spent in deep discussion, where you will provide me with a comprehensive and in-depth view of your child's developmental, medical and family history, previous successful and unsuccessful therapies, and bring me all the way up to date to the present day.
+I will ask many questions based on the information that you provide me with in your child’s referral form.
 The goal here is to gain as much knowledge as I possibly can on your child's current profile and discover where difficulties are arising and where any deficits are.

 Some assessments may or may not take place during this stage.

 I might recommend that other professionals be sought such as a speech and language therapist, an occupational therapist or a general practitioner.

 Once we have done an initial brief on your child and their needs, I will know better what areas require assessing, and so a skills assessment can begin to take place.
 This may be assessing behaviours that are interfering with day-to-day living for your child and your family.
 It could be assessing early intervention skill sets and deficits, or perhaps a play and social skills assessment.
 These assessments can be a mix of observations of your child in-person or remotely, which will complement parental interviews, questionnaires, and data generated over the space of a week or so.

 This is where I will also review any other documentation that you might have which may be relevant to our work together.

 If required, I may interview other professionals who are currently working with your child, such as their school teacher, speech and language therapist, or home tutor.

 This is the stage where we will discuss the results of the assessments that were carried out.
 Based on the assessment results and on our initial discussion, we will set therapeutic goals and objectives for the future and establish a projected timeframe for our plans to come to fruition.